anirvanchowdhury/anirvanchowdhury.github.io/research.md

 ### Research
 My broad research interests lie in comparative politics and the political economy of development.
 My current projects centre on:
-* whether and how voters use information to hold politicians accountable
+* women's political mobilisation,
 * public service delivery in decentralised contexts,
-* women's political mobilisation,
+* persistence and erosion of ideology in political parties
-* persistence and erosion of ideology in political parties, and
+* whether and how voters use information to hold politicians accountable, and
 * historical origins of ethnic conflict.

 #### Publications